 How Purnell can help

-We'll make sure that your daughter gets 1:1 math help so we can work on the basic skills she needs, like addition and subtraction, and support her in class by pre-teaching some of the concepts.
+At our school for girls with dyscalculia, we'll make sure that your daughter gets 1:1 math help so we can work on the basic skills she needs, like addition and subtraction, and support her in class by pre-teaching some of the concepts.
 We'll help her become fluent with technology that helps her with organization and mathematics in her daily life.

 The small class sizes ensure that I get the help and attention I need.
 My advisor helps me to stay on top of my assignments.